openfoodfacts/openfoodfacts-infrastructure/docs/sanoid.md

 ## getting status

 You can use :
-`sytemctl status sanoid.service` and `systemctl status syncoid.service` to see the logs of last synchronization.
+`systemctl status sanoid.service` and `systemctl status syncoid.service` to see the logs of last synchronization.

 Also you can list snapshot on source / destination ZFS datasets to see if there are recent ones:
 `sudo zfs list -t snap <pool>/<dataset/path>`